NCATS-Tangerine/kba-reasoner/README.md

 # KBA Reasoner

-NCATS Translator Reasoner API wrapper for the Knowledge Beacon Aggregator.
+Application to create a proxy web service compliant with the [NCATS Translator Reasoner API](https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI) which wraps the [Knowledge Beacon Aggregator](https://github.com/NCATS-Tangerine/beacon-aggregator).

 ## Running the Application